-The operational budget for the Magdalena Bay Blue Carbon project is expected to be funded through the revenue generated from the sale of the carbon credits.
-In addition, a portion of the proceeds from the sale of Magdalena Bay Blue Carbon REDD+ carbon credits will support projects in local communities designed to address poverty, one of the main drivers of deforestation, and create new economic opportunities like ecotourism and sustainable sea scallop farming.
-The intent is to displace the shrimp farming that is occurring in the area surrounding the project which has led to high rates of mangrove deforestation.
-Approximately \$2 million of direct annual benefits are estimated to be received by the local communities once the Magdalena Bay Blue Carbon project is fully operational.
+The operational budget for the Magdalena Bay Blue Carbon project is expected to be funded through the revenue generated from the sale of carbon credits.
+In addition, a portion of the proceeds from the sale of the carbon credits will support projects in local communities designed to address poverty, one of the main drivers of deforestation, and create new economic opportunities like ecotourism and sustainable sea scallop farming.
+The project has also implemented a community science program with a focus on scaling biodiversity activities while also providing direct benefits in employment, training and reducing poverty by training fisherman and providing permits for them to conduct the monitoring activities.
+To date, the project has monitored four trigger (endangered) species: blue whale, grey whale, sea turtle and devil rays, some of which were previously unknown to exist in the area.
+The program identifies fishermen and provides scientific training and permits for them to conduct weekly monitoring surveys of the trigger species.
+Approximately \$2.0 million of direct annual benefits are estimated to be received by the local communities once the Magdalena Bay Blue Carbon project is fully operational.
 Project partners, government partners, CONANP and local communities have committed to obtaining World Heritage Site status for the area due to its unique nature.
 Designation as a World Heritage Site would benefit the area through international recognition and legal protection, and further fund efforts to help facilitate conservation and development of ecotourism.
+The Magdalena Bay Blue Carbon project is expected to contribute to eight UN SDGs: Good Health and Wellbeing (3), Quality Education (4), Gender Equality (5) Decent Work and Economic Growth (8), Climate Action (13), Life Below Water (14), Life on Land (15) and Partnership for the Goals.
+(17).
+See "- Overview of Carbon Credit Markets - Co-Benefits - Co-Benefits Overview".